 Guide to Building Inspections

-It is important to note that even when Council has not been nominated as the PCA we must still undertake inspections, as per the Local Government Act 1993, on:
+It is important to note that even when Council has not been nominated as the Principal Certiying Authority, we must still undertake inspections, as per the Local Government Act 1993, on;

-To book an inspection please contact Councils Environment and Planning Department on (02) 6895 1950 no less than 48 hours prior to the inspection with the following information:
+To book an inspection, please contact Council's Environment, Tourism and Economic Development Department on 02 6895 1950, no less than 48 hours prior to the inspection with the following information;

-• Construction Certificate (CC) or Complying Development Certificate (CDC) or Section 68 (S68) approval number;
+- Construction Certificate or Complying Development Certificate or Section 68 approval number

 - Completed Notice of Commencement and Principle Certifying Authority forms.